DeanIsMe/SevSeg/README.md

 This library turns your Arduino into a seven segment display controller!
 Use it to easily display numbers on your seven segment display without any additional controllers.

 It supports common cathode and common anode displays, and the use of switching transistors.
-Displays with 1 to 9 digits can be used, and decimal places are supported.
-Characters and strings are not supported.
+Numbers can be displayed in decimal or hexadecimal representation, with decimal places.
+Characters can be displayed (as accurately as possible).
+It also supports multiple displays, of varying dimensions.
+Shift registers and similar devices are NOT supported.

 [Download it from GitHub][1].

 Direct any questions or suggestions to deanreading@hotmail.com.
 If I have the time, I'm happy to help you get things working.

-#### Previous Versions Note

-This version is not compatible with previous versions of the SevSeg library, which have been available since 2012.
-You can download the [old version][2] for compatibility with previously written programs.

-Thanks to Mark Chambers and Nathan Seidle for code used in updates.
+#### Update Version 3.2.0 (December 2016)

+ Backwards compatible with version 3.1
+ Updated to Arduino 1.5 Library Specification
+ New display function - no longer consumes processor time with delay() Now supports hexadecimal number printing
+ The decimal point can now be omitted with a negative decPlaces Alphanumeric strings can be displayed (inaccurately) with setChars Removed #define RESISTORS_ON_SEGMENTS.
+Now a begin() input Can now blank() the display
+ Now 'heavier' - uses more PROGMEM and RAM

 * * *